boring-school-work/cookitup/db/README.md

 **Users:** Represents a user of the platform. \
-**Attributes:** user ID, username, password, email, profile picture, bio, role ID.
+**Attributes:** user ID, username, password, email, profile picture, bio, role ID, created_at.

 **Roles:** Represents the role of a user. (creator, reviewer, or both). \
 **Attributes:** role ID, name.

 **Recipes:** Represents a recipe on the platform. \
-**Attributes:** recipe ID, title, description, instructions, cook time, image.
+**Attributes:** recipe ID, title, description, instructions, cook time, image, author ID.

 **Ingredients:** Represent the ingredients used in a recipe. \
 **Attributes:** recipe ID, name, quantity, unit.

 **Reviews:** Represents a review of a recipe by a user. \
-**Attributes:** review ID, user ID, recipe ID, rating, comment.
+**Attributes:** review ID, user ID, recipe ID, rating, comment, created_at.

 ## Relationships